 Greg Cowper is Curatorial Assistant in the Department of Entomology at the Academy of Natural Sciences in Philadelphia.
 Exhibit fabrication and the Cabinet of Curiosities constructed from Holmesburg Prison cell doors by Michael S. Beers.

 Eastern State receives State arts funding support through a grant from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.
-Arts programming is also made possible with funding from Eastern State’s Halloween Fundraiser.
+Arts programming is also made possible with funding from Eastern State’s Halloween fundraiser, Halloween Nights.